microsoft/Windows-Dev-Performance/README.md

-# Windows Developers' Issues
+# Windows Dev Performance's Issues

-## Welcome to the Windows Developer (WinDev) Issues repo!
+## Welcome to the Windows Dev Performance Issues repo!

 The purpose of this repo is to collect and catalog issues that affect / impact the inner loop of developers who work on Windows.
 The developer inner loop would include areas such as compile, run, build, test, debug, and commit.
 It doesn't matter if you're developing applications FOR Windows or applications that you plan to deploy on Linux, Android, IoT devices, servers, containers, or cloud - if you're building code ON Windows, we'd love to hear from you.